Breakdown Maintenance: Types, Benefits & Examples

 Suppose you’re the owner of a manufacturing plant that operates using a conveyor belt.
 Operations were running smoothly earlier today until, suddenly, the conveyor belt came to an abrupt halt due to a motor failure.
 Since you didn’t have a proactive maintenance plan in place for this critical asset, you’re forced to stop production completely to address the failure.
 You need to track down spare parts and get a maintenance technician to repair the motor, deeming your entire factory inoperable.

 Downtime from broken equipment can last for hours or even days, costing you thousands, delaying project timelines and angering customers.
-As you can see, having a reactive versus proactive maintenance approach can have serious consequences.
+As you can see, having a reactive maintenance approach can have serious consequences.
 That said, there are plenty of situations in which waiting for breakdowns to perform maintenance instead of performing preventive maintenance may make more sense for your business’ maintenance operations.

 Types of Breakdown Maintenance